MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_random_swim.md

 # Entity Documentation - minecraft:behavior.random_swim

-`minecraft:behavior.random_swim` allows an entity to swim in a random point in water.
+`minecraft:behavior.random_swim` compels an entity to swim in a random point in water.

 ## Parameters